 The façades of the west tower received modest decorations.
 Up to the height of the fourth floor, its walls are smooth, without decorations, and only on the north and west sides are topped with an arcade cornice (perhaps the original top of the 13th-century tower).
 The two upper floors of the tower were divided by tall, pointed windows, whose task was to emit sound of bells.
-A fairly low, profiled portal with splayed jambs led to the inside of the tower, located on the axis of the west facade.
+A fairly low, moulded portal with splayed jambs led to the inside of the tower, located on the axis of the west facade.
 It led to the cross vaulted porch, and then through another ogival portal to the inside of the nave of the church.

 Originally in the Middle Ages, all three aisles of the nave were covered with flat, wooden ceilings, supported by massive octagonal pillars.
 The central nave and the chancel were separated by a chancel arch, provided with two buttresses from the side of the nave.
 These buttresses, as well as inter-nave pillars, stood on the stone relics of the first Puck church from the 13th century.
 The two-bay chapel of the Blessed Virgin Mary located in a low room, on the south side of the church tower, was raised and crowned with a stellar vault at the end of the 16th century, based on carved corbels depicting human heads and animals.
 Similarly, the chapel of Holy Cross was vaulted with a stellar vault.
 An atypical, narrow room was created between the northern aisle and the sacristy, cross-vaulted and barrel-vaulted on stepped corbels.